edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

 :edb-alt-title: Building a REST API with EdgeDB and FastAPI

+Because FastAPI encourages and facilitates strong typing, it's a natural pairing with EdgeDB.
+Our Python code generation generates not only typed query functions but result types you can use to annotate your endpoint handler functions.

 EdgeDB can help you quickly build REST APIs in Python without getting into the rigmarole of using ORM libraries to handle your data effectively.
 Here, we'll be using `FastAPI <https://fastapi.tiangolo.com/>`_ to expose the API endpoints